SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Enabling a Disruption Budget for HA deployment

-One of the important parameters available to configure PubSub+ Software Event Broker HA is the [`podDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
+One of the important parameters available to configure Solace Software Event Broker HA is the [`podDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
 This helps you control and limit the disruption to your application when its pods need to be rescheduled for upgrades, maintenance or any other reason.
-This is only available when we have the PubSub+ Software Event Broker deployed in [high-availability (HA) mode](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm), that is, `solace.redundancy=true`.
+This is only available when we have the Solace Software Event Broker deployed in [high-availability (HA) mode](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm), that is, `solace.redundancy=true`.

 In an HA deployment with Primary, Backup and Monitor nodes, we require a minimum of 2 nodes to reach a quorum.
 The pod disruption budget defaults to a minimum of two nodes when enabled.